Chenning04/peigy/README.md

 ## How the Model Works

-Our model can be summarized as "classical game theory endowed with a spatial structure and payoff-driven migration rules".
+Our model can be summarized as "classical evolutionary game theory endowed with spatial structure and payoff-driven migration rules".
 Consider two species, predators and preys (denoted by *U* and *V*), in a rectangular region.
 We divide the region into N by M patches and simulate their interaction within a patch by classical game theory (i.e., payoff matrices and carrying capacity).
 Interactions across patches are simulated by payoff-driven migration rules.
 An individual migrates to a neighboring patch with probability weighted by payoff in the neighbors.

 We use the Gillepie algorithm as the fundamental event-selection algorithm.
 At each time step, one event is selected and let happen; and the step size is continuous, dependent on the current state in the space.
 Data are recorded every some specified time interval.